benelan/gh-fzf/README.md

 gh fzf <command> [flags]
 ```

 The extension adds a new command that wraps GitHub's "list" subcommands with fzf to make them fuzzy findable.
+All of the arguments after `<command>` are passed directly to `gh`.
+Because of the way shell works, you need to escape quotes required by GitHub, e.g. [strings with whitespace](https://docs.github.com/en/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax#use-quotation-marks-for-queries-with-whitespace).
+There are example usages for each command in the sections below.

-A preview of the current selection is displayed, and keybindings are available to interact with the item.
+A preview of the current selection is displayed when navigating through the resulting list.Keybindings are available to call other `gh` subcommands on the item, or to further filter the list.

 There are a few global keybindings that can be used with any `gh fzf` command: